levonium/grid-ui/readme.md

     <div class="column six"> COLUMN 2 </div>
 </div>
 ```
-Check out the `index.html` file for more examples and details or visit [this page](https://drim.io/grid-ui)
+For more examples and details check out [this page](https://drim.io/grid-ui).